bordoley/reactive-js/docs/interfaces/keyed_containers.ReadonlyObjectMapContainerLike.md

 [keyed-containers](../modules/keyed_containers.md).ReadonlyObjectMapContainerLike

-Base type for all Containers.
+A compile time only type for using a Javascript `ReadonlyArray` as a `ContainerLike`.

 ## Hierarchy